-Paul Adams, a professor the Department of Geography and the Environment at The University of Texas at Austin, has been talking to farmers in the Panhandle and West Texas the past eight months.
-He wants to hear how they talk about things like the weather, climate, and the water they use on their crops.
+Paul Adams, a professor the Department of Geography and the Environment at The University of Texas at Austin, has met with farmers in the Panhandle and West Texas.
+He wanted to hear how they talk about things like the weather, climate, and the water they have available for their crops.
 What words do they use?
 What words do they intentionally not use?
 Adams is contributing to a research project called Texas Water Stories, and it’s a critical part of Planet Texas 2050.
 If we don’t understand how people communicate about the ground they live on, we’ll have little success finding common ground to propel us toward a more resilient future.

 I’m spending the night in the small town of Muleshoe, Texas, in the Llano Estacado, a region west of Lubbock and Amarillo.
 I’m interviewing farmers to hear how they talk about the environment where they live and work, the terms and phrases they use, the stories they tell.

 The Llano Estacado is an extraordinarily flat place and is so dry that most of the farms depend on irrigation to supplement the sporadic and unpredictable rain and snowfall.
 I’m interested in how people in this part of the state think and talk about water, in particular, because our stored water will run out within a few decades at the current rate of consumption.
 Just when this will happen in any particular place depends on ups and downs of a layer of sand and gravel buried far below the flat surface of West Texas and the Panhandle.

 The water will run out late in the century where groundwater is abundant, but it will run out sooner than 2050 in places with a thinner saturated thickness (the depth of the porous layer that holds water), and that day has already come for hundreds of farmers.